Natalia Ginzburg: Marriage and family

-In 1938, she married Leone Ginzburg, and they had three children together, Carlo, Andrea, and Alessandra.
-Their son Carlo Ginzburg became a historian.
+In 1938, she married Leone Ginzburg, and they had three children together, Carlo (who became a historian), Andrea and Alessandra.

 Although Natalia Ginzburg was able to live relatively free of harassment during World War II, her husband Leone was sent into internal exile because of his anti-Fascist activities, assigned from 1941 to 1943 to Pizzoli, a village in Abruzzo.
 She and their children lived most of the time with him.

-Opponents of the Fascist regime, she and her husband secretly went to Rome and edited an anti-Fascist newspaper, until Leone Ginzburg was arrested.
+The couple's opposition to the Fascist regime pushed them to secretly travel to Rome and edit an anti-Fascist newspaper, until Leone Ginzburg was arrested.
 He died in incarceration in 1944 after suffering severe torture.

 In 1950, Ginzburg married again, to Gabriele Baldini, a scholar of English literature.
-They lived in Rome.
+They lived in Rome and had two children, Susanna and Antonio.
 He died in 1969.